juiceo/excelify/README.md

 `node excelify`

-If the script completed succesfully, your results will be available in the **results** directory.
+If the script completed successfully, your results will be available in the **results** directory.

 # Configuration